katulevskiy/LoLPredictions/README.md

 ## Q1.2 Datasets

-Please provide links to your proposed datasets below.
-You can submit up to 3, but only need 1.
-The top one will ranked 1st and the bottom ranked last:
+These are the potential datasets for training and evaluating our AI model.
+The top-ranked (1st) dataset is preferred, while the others are alternative options:

 1. https://www.kaggle.com/datasets/bobbyscience/league-of-legends-soloq-ranked-games

-This dataset contains stats of approx. 25000 ranked games (SOLO QUEUE) from a Platinium ELO.
+  This dataset contains the stats of approximately 25000 ranked games (SOLO QUEUE) from a Platinium ELO.
 Each game is unique.
 The gameId can help you to fetch more attributes from the Riot API.
 Each game has features from different time frames from 10min to the end of the game.
 For example, game1 10min, game1 12min, game1 14min etc. In total there are +240000 game frames.
 There are 55 features collected for the BLUE team.
-This includes kills, deaths, gold, experience, level… It's up to you to do some feature engineering to get more insights.
+This includes kills, deaths, gold, experience, level.
+It's up to you to do some feature engineering to get more insights.
 The column hasWon is the target value if you're doing classification to predict the game outcome.
 Otherwise you can use the gameDuration attribute if you wanna predict the game duration.
 Attributes starting with is* are boolean categorial values (0 or 1).

 2. https://www.kaggle.com/datasets/bobbyscience/league-of-legends-diamond-ranked-games-10-min/data

   This dataset contains the first 10min. stats of approx. 10k ranked games (SOLO QUEUE) from a high ELO (DIAMOND I to MASTER).
 Players have roughly the same level.
 Each game is unique.
 The gameId can help you to fetch more attributes from the Riot API.
 There are 19 features per team (38 in total) collected after 10min in-game.
 This includes kills, deaths, gold, experience, level… It's up to you to do some feature engineering to get more insights.
 The column blueWins is the target value (the value we are trying to predict).
 A value of 1 means the blue team has won.
 0 otherwise.

 3. https://www.kaggle.com/datasets/jakubkrasuski/league-of-legends-match-dataset-2025

   This dataset haven 94 attributes capturing comprehensive match and player data.
 Key columns: game_id, game_start_utc, game_duration, queue_id, participant_id, kills, deaths, assists, final_damageDealt, final_goldEarned, and more.

 ## Q1.3 Group Members